 - In January 2018, Emory University implemented a Waste Policy to make landfill diversion easy, accessible and educational for all who live, work and learn at Emory.

-- Emory no longer offers landfill waste containers in exterior spaces on campus, with compost and recycle as the only options.
+- Emory no longer offers landfill waste containers, only compost and recycling containers, in exterior spaces on campus

 - Emory’s employees service their own desk-side waste to improve proper sorting of these materials into compost and recycling bins.

 of campus waste was diverted from landfills in 2018

 tons of fryer oil and grease were collected in 2017 and made into biofuel for Emory's shuttles

 tons of clean animal bedding was composted from Emory's research labs in 2017